Going down the Roman

 It was first recorded as a market in 1887 by Charles Booth, who toured the area and reported that Roman Road ’is one of the great market streets in London.
 Things to be bought of every sort, even patent leather shoes.
 Some demand for good quality as well as for cheapness.’
 We like to think that character has stuck.
 The market is still at the heart of Bow life, and ‘going down the Roman’ has been a tradition for generations.

 And that’s to say nothing of the shops.
 Roman Road is lined with dozens of independent stores, cafes, and restaurants.
-Grab a coffee at Muxima, a bag of candy at Sweet Treats, or simply come by, dive in, and discover the Roman for yourself.
+Get lunch at Fiesta, a proper East End caff, or even jellied eels at GKelly, one of the East End’s last remaining pie and mash shops, a bag of candy at Sweet Treats, or simply come by, dive in, and discover the Roman for yourself.

 Roman Road Market opening hours